Banking updates made while payments are being processed will be applied to your future payments, during the next month’s payment cycle.

 Make sure your U.S. ABA routing number is correct.
-This number will be printed on the bottom of the checks for your account.
-You can also contact your bank to verify the correct ABA number for your account.
+This number will be printed on the bottom of the checks for your account, or you can contact your bank if you need further confirmation.

-Also, not all locations for every U.S. bank are available.
-Use another branch location instead if this is the case.
+Not all locations for every U.S. bank are available; use another branch location instead if this is the case.

 Payments sent to U.S. banks in USD require an ACH routing number.
 This must be a domestic payment method.
 If you provide an international wire routing number, your payments will fail.